jamiesocorro/the-planner/README.md

 ## Notes

 1. On Shift Templates - The start time and end time has limitation range is from 1 to 23 only for now.
+2. Added updated branch for updates. see updated-features branch